Outline

 The 2026 course will run from Wednesday 3rd June to Friday 5th June.
 The course runs for three full days and is intensive, running from 9am to 5.30pm each day.
 The final day normally ends with a drinks reception.

-The fee for the course is £350 payable in advance.
+The fee for the course is £350, payable in advance.
 Full payment must be made before confirmation of a place can be given.
-To register and pay for the course please follow the link to the University of Edinburgh epay site: Registration link coming soon.
+To register and pay for the course please follow the link to the University of Edinburgh epay site: registration link.

 For more information please contact Bonnie Thomson at subjectareaadmins@ed.ac.uk.